Limahong: Attack on Manila

 Arriving on Saint Andrew's Day eve, Limahon landed 700 of his men ashore the next day.
 Clad in cotton corselets with bamboo helmets, but armed with pikes, arquebusses, battle axes, cutlasses and daggers, they proceeded barefoot towards the city, where they arrived by 10 am.
 Fortunately for the defense of Manila, Limahon's men first had to deal with master of the camp Martin de Goiti, who lost his life.
 This delay allowed Captains Velasquez and Chacon to bring forward men with whom to confront the pirates on the beach.
 After suffering 80 casualties to the Spanish 14, the Chinese retreated to their boats, making their way to Limahon who had set up base in the port of Cavite.
 Limahon decided to rest a day before proceeding with the attack.

-In the meantime the Spanish were able to build a defensive palisade, and Salcedo arrived with 50 men.
-By day break on the third day, Limahon's entire fleet appeared off shore and fired three volleys before putting men ashore to attack the Spanish fort.
-About 80 Chinese were able to enter the fort but were immediately killed, forcing another Chinese retreat, but not before they were able to burn the San Agustin Church and a galley.
+In the meantime, the Spanish were able to build a defensive palisade, and Salcedo arrived with 50 men.
+By daybreak on the third day, Limahon's entire fleet appeared offshore and fired three volleys before putting men ashore to attack the Spanish fort.
+About 80 Chinese were able to enter the fort but were immediately killed, forcing another Chinese retreat, but not before they were able to burn the San Agustin Church in Manila and a galley.
 The Spanish also had to deal with a Moro revolt at the same time, after two Moro leaders were killed while in a Spanish prison.

 Yet Limahon's men retreated once again and his fleet set sail for Ylocos, leaving behind more than 200 Chinese dead.
 Consequently, the Moro revolt quickly ended.
 The Spanish suffered three dead and several wounded.